pnp/powershell/documentation/Set-PnPSubscribeSharePointNewsDigest.md

 ## PARAMETERS

 ### -Account
-The account of the user, formatted either as a login name, or as a claims identity, e.g. i:0#.f|membership|user@domain.com
+The account of the user, formatted either as a login name, e.g. user@domain.com, or as a claims identity, e.g. i:0#.f|membership|user@domain.com

 ```yaml
 Type: String